brian-carroll/elm_c_wasm/README.md

 *The remaining 5 possible values (`b`&rarr;`f`) are reserved for Garbage Collector record-keeping data.)*

-Note that `Nil` and `Cons` are treated differently from "custom" types, despite their similarities. `List` is `comparable` and `appendable`, which custom types are not, so it's better to have different tags.
+Note that `Nil` and `Cons` are treated differently from "custom" types, despite their similarities. `List` is `comparable` and `appendable`, which custom types are not.
+It's better to have different tags so that `compare` and `++` can use it.
 Custom type values have their constructor ID in the body rather than the header, represented as a 32-bit integer.

 > I originally started off with separate fields for type and constructor, but it ended up being less memory-efficient.
 >